 Fluid is produced in the ciliary body behind the iris (in the posterior chamber), passes into the front of the eye (anterior chamber), and then exits through the drainage canals.

 Primary infantile glaucoma occurs in infants and young children and may affect only one eye (in 40% of children) or both eyes (in 60% of children).
-This disorder is considered primary because it is not caused by another disorder, such as Sturge-Weber syndrome.
-Pressure inside the eye (intraocular pressure) increases above the normal range.
+This disorder is considered primary because it is not caused by another disorder, such as Sturge-Weber syndrome Sturge-Weber Syndrome Sturge-Weber syndrome involves an abnormal growth of small blood vessels.
+It is characterized by a port-wine birthmark on the face, overgrowth of blood vessels (angioma) in the tissues that... read more .
+Intraocular pressure increases above the normal range.
 Intraocular pressure can also increase in infants after an injury or eye surgery (for example, removal of a cataract).